 The City: A Visitor's Guide

-Covent Garden’s piazza-style environment is home to three popular markets, The Apple Market, East Colonnade Market and Jubilee Market, which sell an array of goods from crafts to antiques and is therefore a popular destination for both locals and visitors.
+Covent Garden’s piazza-style environment is home to three popular markets, The Apple Market, East Colonnade Market and Jubilee Market, which sell an array of goods from crafts to antiques.
+The area is, therefore, a popular destination for both locals and visitors.

-Whether you’re looking to shop, dine, wander or experience the area’s heritage, Covent Garden has plenty of things to do and see allowing there to be something for everyone.
+Whether you’re looking to shop, dine, wander or experience the area’s heritage, Covent Garden has plenty of things to do and see.
+There really is something for everyone here.

-After a hard day at work, Covent Garden proves to be a perfect place to unwind with a range of things to do and see.
-The world-famous Royal Opera House is a great place to go if you enjoy the performing arts as it is home to The Royal Opera, The Royal Ballet and the Orchestra of the Royal Opera House so you can be sure of a spectacular evening of music, dance and drama.
+After a hard day at work, Covent Garden is a perfect place to unwind, with a range of things to do and see.
+The world-famous Royal Opera House is a great place to enjoy the performing arts.
+It's home to The Royal Opera, The Royal Ballet and the Orchestra of the Royal Opera House and so offers a variety of spectacular music, dance and drama.

-If you’re looking to treat yourself to a great meal outside of your apartment, this area has a diverse array of places to try, including cult favourite MEATmarket, the sophisticated Laduree and Jamie Oliver’s bespoke Union Jacks concept.
-Similarly, there are some popular bars and pubs to enjoy such as Green Man & French Horn, which is known for its exceptional wine list and quirky atmosphere.
+If you’re looking to treat yourself to a great meal out, the area has a wide range array of places to eat and drink, ranging from carnivorous cult favourite MEATmarket (unsurprisingly a favourite with meat lovers!) to fancy French treats in baroque surroundings at Laduree.
+There are also plenty of popular bars and pubs to enjoy.
+Our favourite is Green Man & French Horn, which is known for its exceptional wine list and eclectic surroundings.

-Known as a vibrant retail and leisure district, Covent Garden has a plethora of luxury premium retailers and one off craft stalls to explore during your time off at the weekend.
-Several fashion brands such as Burberry Brit, Rugby Ralph Lauren and Opening Ceremony have launched there first UK stores here whilst the ever popular Apple, Jubilee and East Colonnade markets are at the heart of the 19th century piazza and offer an eclectic mix of craft, antiques and jewellery.
+Covent Garden is best known as a retail and leisure district and it lives up to this reputation.
+There is a plethora of premium retailers and one-off craft stalls to explore during your time off at the weekend.
+The area is notably fashion-forward, with brands including Burberry Brit and Rugby Ralph Lauren having launched their first UK stores here.
+At the heart of the 19th-century piazza, Apple, Jubilee and East Colonnade markets offer an eclectic mix of craft, antiques and jewellery.